"May my soul bloom in love for all existence."Rudolf Steiner

 Places are limited due to the site and to ensure small class sizes and from 2022, Goora Gan will be at its enrolment capacity from Prep-Class 6.

 Goora Gan Steiner School acknowledges the Traditional Custodians of the land on which our school operates and throughout Australia and recognise their continuing connection to land, waters and culture.
-We pay our respects to Gooreng Gooreng, Gurang, Tarabalang and Byellee people and their Elders past, present and emerging.
+We pay our respects to Gooreng Gooreng, Gurang, Taribelang Bunda and Bailai people and their Elders past, present and emerging.